nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

-As you can see in the example[^14] only the Key Schema needs to be defined the object and its attributes will be created by putting data to the table.
-The KeySchema is then used for data distribution.
+As you can see in this example[^14] only the Key Schema needs to be defined.
+The attributes of the data will be created by putting data to the table so it will change on the fly by adding data.
+Which is a totally different concept compared to SQL databases where the schema needs to be defined before putting data in the table.
+You can alter the table and its schema with SQL databases like MySQL as well later but the schema will not change on the fly.

-In this example we use a provisioned throughput of 5 read and 5 write units.
+Another topic to note in this example is the usage of the term “ProvisionedThroughput”.
+In this example we use 5 read and 5 write units.

 In the next part we will have a closer look at what this means.

+\
+&nbsp;

-### 3.2 Read and write capacity
+### **3.2 Read and write capacity**

-For operations on the data contained in the table we need read and write capacity.
+For any operation on the table either read or write capacity is needed.

+As the name itself indicates “read” for reading data and “write” for writing, transforming or executing transactions on items in the table.

 **Read**

+For every read operation, read capacity is used which is measured in read capacity units.

 One read capacity unit is the strongly consistent read of an item with a size up to 4 KB per second.
+So for every read at least one read capacity unit is used.

-If the item is bigger I will need more read capacity in 4 KB intervals.
+If the item is bigger I will need more read capacity which will increment in 4 KB intervals.

-Transactions consume additional capacity because they do additional operations.

 Eventually consistent reads give a 50% discount.
+For read and write consistency please refer to chapter 4.

+For example:

-If you want to read for example one item with a size of 8 KB this would be tow read capacity units per second because of the size.
-If you choose eventual consistency as read attribute the cost would be 1 read unit.
+If you want to read one item with a size of 8 KB this would be two read capacity units per second because of the size (8 / 4 = 2).
+If you choose eventual consistency as read attribute including the discount for this type of operation the cost would be one read unit.

 **Write**

+For every write operation, write capacity is used which is measured in write capacity units.

-One write capacity unit is one write per second with a size up to 1 KB.
+One write capacity unit is one write action per second with a size up to 1 KB.

 If the item is bigger DynamoDB will consume additional write capacity units.

 A transactional write will consume 2 capacity units per 1 KB.
 So for example if we want to write a 128 KB sized object with a transaction the total capacity needed for this operation sums up to 256 capacity.

+\
+&nbsp;

 ### 3.3 Capacity Provisioning

 On creation read and write capacity need to be provisioned.

-In contrast to the key schema these values can be changed later.
+In contrast to the key schema these values can be changed later on the fly.

-You can  lower or increase the capacity and once every twenty four hours you can change the capacity Mode from provisioned throughput to on demand.
+You can  lower or increase the capacity and once every twenty four hours you can change the capacity mode which is either provisioned throughput or on-demand.
+We will now take a closer look at how these two modes differ.

-Overall there are two main provisioning modes:

-* Provisioned Throughput
-* OnDemand

 **Provisioned Throughput**

-This mode is the classic way to provision capacity[^15] which has been available since the introduction of AWS DynamoDB.
+This mode is the classic way to provision capacity[^15] which has been available since the introduction of AWS DynamoDB in the year 2012.

 It is meant for predictable read and write usage of the underlying table.

-Like in a closed system where you control the number of reads and writes to the table.
+Like in a closed system where you control the number of reads and writes to the table from functions or servers.

-For example with a Lambda Function which will get items from a queue and concurrent execution is set to a specific value.
+For example with a Lambda Function which will get items from a queue and concurrent execution is set to a specific limit you can ensure by design that the used capacity will not exceed the provisioned capacity.

-In this use case you know the read and write of this lambda function can not exceed a certain threshold and therefore it is easy to provision the needed capacity for read and writes according to the maximum possible concurrent executions of the function.

-All read and write operations which exceed the provisioned capacity will be throttled.

 The advantage if you use this type of provisioning is the price.

-The price will be lower as in the other provisioning mode because you can define the exact capacity.
+The price will be lower as in the other provisioning mode because you can define the exact capacity needed and AWS does not need to provide excess capacity in the background.

-The downside is the behavior to exhaustion of this capacity means the throttling.
+The downside is the behavior to exhaustion of this capacity which will result in throttling.

-And you will always pay for the capacity even if you do not use it.
+Throttled calls are queued until the capacity is available again which can slow down operations significantly which is not acceptable in many us-cases.

 In use cases where the capacity can not be defined like for example a webapp this provisioning mode can lead to unwanted behavior.
 Like for example not returning calls if the capacity is exceeded rendering the web app useless.
-Overprovisioning of capacity is another problem which is a waste of money and capacity.
-Imagine we have up to 500 requests per second during the day but 0 during the night.
-If we provision for maximum capacity we have too much at night.
+Overprovisioning of capacity is another problem which will waste capacity and therefore money.
+Imagine up to 500 requests per second during the day but zero during the night.
+If capacity is now provisioned in provisioned throughput mode to the maximum possible capacity there is a lot of capacity wasted just to be available at peak times which will not be needed for example in the middle of the night.

-To overcome this kind of problems Amazon web services introduced in 2018 an new provisioning mode which is called On-Demand provisioning.
+To overcome this kind of problem Amazon web services introduced in 2018 an new provisioning mode which is called On-Demand provisioning.

 **On-Demand**

 With on-demand[^16] mode you do not need to provision capacity at all and only pay what you really use.
 The table will scale automatically to the needed capacity up to a default set quota[^17] of 40 000 read or write units.
 This limit can be increased and is in place to avoid unwanted costs for customers new to this kind of serverless services.
 With on-demand mode enabled the application can react to unpredictable workloads like they often happen with a web  application.
 The example often cited at this discussion is a startup web application going viral overnight and the need for the online store to scale with the demand to not interrupt service.
 Another use-case is infrequent workloads like a monthly report which do not need a table with provisioned capacity for the rest of the month.

 The Downside is the higher price which Amazon will charge for providing this on demand capacity at any given time.

 \
 &nbsp;

 ## 4. Read items

 A main operation for every database system is the retrieval of its stored content.

-For this AWS DynamoDB offers several functions to read single items or multiple items at once.
-In this chapter we will highlight these methods and illustrate them by showing working coding examples.
+AWS DynamoDB offers several functions to read items in several ways.
+In this chapter these methods are highlighted and illustrated by showing working coding examples.

+\
+&nbsp;

 ### 4.1 Single item read

 The simplest read operation is the retrieval of a single item.

 As highlighted in the architecture section DynamoDB needs to identify the right table and then in this table the shard from where it should read the data.
-To do this a Hashkey is used which we need to provide as a parameter to the method call.
+To do this a hash-key in combination with an optional range-key (sort-key) is used which we need to provide as a parameter to the method call.

 The name of the method wrapped in the DynamoDB Object of the SDK is **getItem**.